 The Consecration of the Most Precious Blood of Jesus Christ

 Elevation of the Chalice Containing the Most Precious Blood

 It is Elevated for Everyone Present to Adore and to Worship

 Notice the Altar Ministers are all Kneeling in Adoration

-Who are Kneeling in Adoration of Jesus Christ Present in the Sacred Host
+In Adoration of Jesus Christ Who Is Really Present in the Sacred Host

-The Real Sanctuary from the rest of the Areas of the Church
+From the Rest of the Areas of the Church

 Why is there a Last Gospel?

 The Last Gospel: The reason why the people do not leave the church after the Last Blessing is because they wait for the Last Gospel which, except for two Sundays in the year, is the beginning of the Gospel of Saint John.
 Why?
 The basic reason is that the Last Gospel was a response to heresy.
 How so?

 The following quoted source briefly answers this question.
 To avoid confusion, We have left his quotation marks just as he wrote them: